Nestle-1A-BTT/flavor-trend-prediction/README.md

 ---

+## 💭 Discussion and Reflection
+- Our team experimented with a few baseline models that didn't make the final cut.
+Naive Bayes was a model that we implemented but did not include in our final presentation, mainly due to poorer performance and shifting focus to the RoBERTa model.
+- Our team has overcame the challenge of the replacement of our Challenge Advisor during Fall AI Studio, which allowed us to grow as a team and recognize where we fell short in terms of project management.
+- Including the comparison of VADER and Logistic Regression in our analysis was insightful, we were able to visualize the effectiveness of these sentiment classification models and it was instructional in our data understanding.
+- The RoBERTa flavor trend analysis was incredibly insightful and relevant to our project goal, allowing us to determing the top 3 emerging flavors the timeframe of the dataset.

 ## 🚀 **Next Steps**
 ### Technical Enhancements
-- Add geographic/regional trend analysis using reviewer metadata
+- Add geographic/regional trend analysis using reviewer metadata.
-- Incorporate newer Amazon review data (2024–2025)
+- Incorporate newer Amazon review data (2024–2025).
-- Improve multi-flavor extraction with aspect-based sentiment analysis
+- Improve multi-flavor extraction with aspect-based sentiment analysis.
-- Develop embedding-based flavor similarity to predict novel flavor combinations
+- Develop embedding-based flavor similarity to predict novel flavor combinations.

 ### Business/Product Extensions
-- Build a **Flavor Radar Dashboard** for Nestlé R&D teams
+- Build a **Flavor Radar Dashboard** for Nestlé R&D teams.
-- Integrate additional data sources (social media, food blogs, trend reports)
+- Integrate additional data sources (social media, food blogs, trend reports).
-- Automate monthly flavor trend reports and monitoring pipelines
+- Automate monthly flavor trend reports and monitoring pipelines.

 ---